 Most recreational paddle boards are between 9 and 11 feet long, while touring- and racing-focused designs can be as long as 14 feet.
 A basic rule of thumb is as follows: the shorter the board, the less surface area it will have and the more maneuverable it will be.
 Other dimensions like width and thickness matter too, but generally speaking, shorter boards excel on flat water where you don’t need the extra stability (a super long board can be overkill for casual paddling), while longer models travel straighter and faster and are favored for open water and touring.

 In addition to the category of board and intended use, choosing the right length of your SUP depends on the weight of the person riding it.
-Many manufacturers provide a recommended weight range: the NRS Thrive, for example, recommends the 9’10” version for paddlers up to 180 pounds, the 10’3” version for paddlers up to 200 pounds, the 11' version for paddlers up to 275 pounds, etc. Simply put, a shorter board is lighter and has less surface area, so heavier paddlers will push it further down into the water, making it less stable and more difficult to ride.
+Many manufacturers provide a recommended weight range: The Surftech Lido, for example, recommends the 10'6" version for up to 300 pounds and the 11'6" version for up to 350 pounds (importantly, this includes the weight of both paddler and gear).
+Simply put, a shorter board is lighter and has less surface area, so heavier paddlers will push it farther down into the water, making it less stable and more difficult to ride.
 Once you’ve settled on your desired style of board and even the specific model, you can choose a final length based on the paddler.
 And keep in mind that not all boards are offered in multiple lengths, but we certainly appreciate the option when they are.

 Width

-Most recreational and speciality SUPs are between 32 and 35 inches wide, while touring designs are as narrow as 25 inches.
+Most recreational and specialty SUPs are between 32 and 35 inches wide, while touring designs are as narrow as 25 inches.
 Again, generally speaking, a narrower board will be faster while a wider board will be more stable.
-If you’re just starting out, we recommend sticking with a board with a width around 32 inches, such as the iRocker All-Around 11', which will provide ample maneuverability without making you feel unbalanced.
+If you’re just starting out, we recommend sticking with a board with a width around 32 inches, such as the iRocker All-Around, which will provide ample maneuverability without making you feel unbalanced.

 Thickness